isomerpages/nlb-biblioasia/_apr-to-jun-2013/An introduction to Design, Aesthetics and Ethics of the Built Environment.md

 "Today \[design\] incorporates spatial interests of social science, geography, cultural studies, economics, architecture, art history and other disciplines, and existential positions such as feminism, and sustainability."[^16]

-&gt; The town of Singapore and its architecture has always attracted attention.
-Even in the earliest days of the Settlement, visitors regularly commented on the fine buildings along the Esplanade, the neat and orderly streets and tree-lined thoroughfares, and the grand colonial-style residences of the European and Asian elites.
-From the outset, the progress of the town and its architectural landmarks were seen, quite rightly, as a reflection of the colony’s prosperity.

 Design and “control” of the built environment is given a high weightage within the globalised world, where people and capital are increasingly mobile, thus ideals of liveability and quality of life are of a critical concern in attracting talent, motivating citizens and maintaining a “competitive advantage”.
 The ethical dimensions of design and the associated aesthetics must be considered at the macro level as well as the micro level (individual buildings).
 Analysing how one’s actions affect the wider world within the spheres of spatial equality, environmental and social harmony is as important as ensuring our built environment is conducive for people to live well with each other and well within the environment.

 The feelings of well-being embodied through the relationships between groups of buildings, the open spaces and streets which link them are important.
 Therefore, it is the “townscape”, rather than the design of individual buildings, that gives the built environment its unique significance, providing the bridge between public and private life.[^17]